mnightin/Web-scraping-2301/README.md

-# Web-scraping-2301
+# Web scraping
-Web scraping assignment
+This assignment is to help get introduced on how to do web scraping.
+In this file you will see the process of pulling a table from a website.